 My grandmother’s home remedies

-Some reader stories contain general advice; others are examples of how a GRS reader achieved financial success or failure.
-These stories feature folks with all levels of financial maturity and income.
+This article is part of the “reader stories” feature at Get Rich Slowly.
+Some stories contain general advice; others are examples of how a GRS reader achieved financial success — or failure.
+These stories feature folks from all levels of financial maturity and with all sorts of incomes.

-This is my second guest post at this blog.
-I am grateful to J.D. and his team's humble gesture in allowing me to do it.
+This is my second article at this blog.
+I am grateful to J.D. and his team’s humble gesture in allowing me to do it.
 I hope to provide the same value regular writers of this blog provide to you.

 My grandmother was nearly illiterate, born and reared in rural India during the British occupation of the country.
 At the age of 14, she was abducted by the British army (later released), which ultimately caused her to marry early at the age of 16.
 She couldn't complete school beyond basic education.
 Still, she became a very wise woman and mastered many skills.